 Be focused.
-There is a limit to what you can cover in a single article, especially if its a blog post.
+There is a limit to what you can cover in a single article, especially if it’s a blog post.
 It’s better to pick one or two points and really nail them, rather than trying to recreate philosophy from the ground up.
-(If you have an idea that requires more 1000 words, please pitch it first.)

 Write clearly.
 Be professional, but please submit articles in English, not academic-ese.

-Length.
-We are willing to look at pieces between 800 and 1200 words for the Freeman, and between 400 and 900 for Anything Peaceful.
-If you have an idea for a piece longer than 1200 words, again, we suggest you pitch your idea first.
+- Length.
+We are willing to look at pieces between 800 and 1200 words for the Freeman, and between 400 and 900 words for Anything Peaceful.
+If you have an idea for a piece longer than 1200 words, we suggest you pitch your idea first.